uptonking/note4yaoo/lib-db-hypercore-community.md

 - You can use Datomic for instance or SirixDB on which I'm working in my spare time.
   - The idea is an indexed append-only log-structure and to use a functional tree structure (sharing unchanged nodes between revisions) plus a novel algorithm to balance incremental and full dumps of database pages using a sliding window instead.

-- 👉🏻 I agree this is more of an application level concern than a database thing.
+- 👉🏻 I agree this is **more of an application level concern than a database thing**.
 If you need to maintain a history for the user requirement then you will naturally land on a scheme like this.
 - We also have help from other quarters nowadays.
-- Databases often provide a time travel feature where we can query AS OF a certain date.
+- Databases often provide a time travel feature where we can query `AS OF` a certain date.
 - Some people went down the whole event sourcing/CQRS/Kafka route where there is an immutable audit log of updates.
 - Data warehousing has moved on such that we can implement “slowly changing data” there.
 - All in all, complicating our application logic, migrations and GDPR in order to maintain history in line of business applications might not be worthwhile.